Advanced Eye Therapies for Pets in Virginia, North Carolina & South Carolina

 At Animal Eye Care, we offer a variety of advanced therapies and medical treatments for several animal eye conditions.
 Our board certified veterinary ophthalmologists are highly trained, skilled, and experienced in handling a range of complex ophthalmologic issues, ranging from keratoconjunctivitis sicca (dry eye) to allergic conjunctivitis to immune keratitis and more.

-With multiple offices located in Chesapeake, Newport News, and Virginia Beach, VA and Durham, Cary, Wake Forest, and Wilmington, NC, we are proud to provide clients and patients throughout the region with high-quality animal ophthalmologic care at affordable prices.
+With multiple offices located in the Carolinas from our office locations in Wilmington, Durham, Cary, and Wake Forest, NC, Ladson, Myrtle Beach, and Mt.
+Pleasant, SC as well as animals in Virginia from our Virginia Beach, Chesapeake, and Newport News locations we are proud to provide clients and patients throughout the region with high-quality animal ophthalmologic care at affordable prices.

 Treatments for Your Pet’s Dry Eye